attack68/rateslib/docs/source/z_quantlib.rst

 Coming from QuantLib
 ********************
 This document offers a brief comparison between *rateslib* and *QuantLib* for constructing a *Curve*.
 In this example we build a *Curve* whose index is STIBOR-3M.
-The evaluation includes curve creation and pricing a vanilla interest rate swap using both libraries.
-Let's start with QuantLib:
+The evaluation includes *Curve* creation and pricing an :class:`~rateslib.instruments.IRS` using both libraries.
+Let's start with *QuantLib*:

 .. code-block:: python